Italian auxiliary ship Olterra: Last mission

 Image of Thorshøvdi broken in two at Gibraltar.

-On 25 July, Mussolini was removed from power, a clear signal that Italy was on the brink of collapse.
+On 25 July, a putsch removed Mussolini from power, a signal that Italy was on the brink of collapse.
 The course of the war and the political changes were no deterrent for the Decima MAS, which continued to plan and execute attacks on Allied shipping in all fronts.
 On 10 June, the unit was awarded the Medaglia d'oro as a tribute to their deeds.
 On the night of 3 August 1943, the Ursa Major carried out the last operation against Gibraltar.
-Again, three craft left the Olterra in search of their targets: three transport ships at anchor in the bay.
+Three craft left Olterra in search of three transport ships at anchor in the bay.
 Notari led the "pigs" close to the Spanish coast to avoid the searchlights aimed at open sea.
 His second man was Petty Officer Andrea Gianoli, whose training on piloted torpedoes was poor.
-While the crew was clamping the explosive charge to the keel of a Liberty ship, their torpedo spun out of control.
-Notari opened the diving valves, and the "pig" suddenly crash dived to a depth of 34 m.
+While the crew was clamping the explosive charge to the keel of a Liberty ship, their torpedo went out of control.
+Notari opened the diving valves and the "pig" suddenly crash dived to a depth of 34 m.
 Then, the craft surfaced just a few feet from their intended victim.

-Half conscious and with no trace of his companion, Notari tried to fix the mechanical problems developed by his torpedo, but the diving mechanism was disabled.
-At the end, he managed to sneak out at full speed, helped by a school of porpoises which covered his wake.
-Gianoli was left behind.
+Half conscious and with no trace of his companion, Notari tried to fix the mechanical problems developed by his torpedo but the diving mechanism was disabled.
+Notari managed to sneak out at full speed, helped by a school of porpoises that covered his wake; Gianoli being left behind.
 After waiting two hours on the rudder of the ship, he shouted for help.
 Once Gianoli was taken on board, a motor launch carrying a member of Crabb's diving unit was called to the scene.
-There was little doubt that the ship, the American Liberty Harrison Grey Otis had been mined.
+There was little doubt that the ship, Harrison Grey Otis (7,700 GRT) had been mined.
 The warhead blew up just seconds before the British diver, Petty Officer Bell, could put his foot on the water.
-One sailor died and eight others were seriously injured.
-Like her sister ship Pat Harrison in May, the 7,700 GRT Otis was declared a constructive total loss.
-Two other Allied ships were also rocked by explosions at the same time, about 4:00 am of 4 August.
+One sailor was killed and eight others were seriously injured.
+Like her sister ship Pat Harrison in May, Otis was declared a constructive total loss.
+Two other Allied ships were also rocked by explosions at the same time, about 4:00 a.m. on 4 August.
 The Norwegian Thorshøvdi, of 9,900 GRT was broken in two by the blast, while the British Stanridge (6,000 GRT) sank in shallow water.
 The last mission of the Ursa Major destroyed 23,000 GRT of Allied shipping.